Russia's war on Ukraine latest: Russian missile attack hits Kyiv infrastructure | Politics

 * Reuters could not verify the accounts.
 ARMS

-* Finland joined Poland in saying it could send German-made Leopard tanks to Ukraine as part of a Western coalition apparently being put together to supply them. * France hopes to deliver "AMX 10-RC" light combat tanks to Ukraine in two months, said armed forces minister Sebastien Lecornu.
+* Prime Minister Rishi Sunak outlined Britain's ambition to send some of its main battle tanks to Ukraine along with additional artillery support during a phone call on Saturday with Zelenskiy, Sunak's office said. * France hopes to deliver "AMX 10-RC" light combat tanks to Ukraine in two months, armed forces minister Sebastien Lecornu said on Friday.

-* Belarus may enter the conflict, a Russian foreign ministry official said.
+* Belarus may enter the conflict, a Russian foreign ministry official said on Friday.
 Russia used Belarus as a springboard to invade Ukraine in February, but the border area is now heavily waterlogged, making an imminent attack from there unlikely.
 DIPLOMACY, ECONOMY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)